Posted on 24 June 2020

 Dr Hurst won his award for impactful work in green chemistry teaching resulting in national and international renown, and particularly for the innovative use of social media in higher education.

-His work is centered around using innovative approaches to help students engage with and contextualise chemistry with an emphasis on green and sustainable chemistry, helping them address real-world problems as outlined by the United Nations Sustainable Development Goals.
+His work is centred around using innovative approaches to help students engage with and contextualise chemistry with an emphasis on green and sustainable chemistry, helping them address real-world problems as outlined by the United Nations Sustainable Development Goals.

 After receiving the award, Dr Hurst said: “I wish to thank the brilliant students of Chemistry at York together with my inspirational and supportive colleagues across the institution.
 It is a real honour for me to receive such a prestigious award so early in my career and for that I am very grateful.